Fotor Review 2026: Is It Still Worth Using? (Honest Take)

 What's the best Fotor plan for small business owners?

 For most small business owners, Pro annual (~$4.99/month) hits the sweet spot — full HD exports, 100 AI credits per month, and access to all templates.
 Step up to Pro+ only if you're doing heavy product photo editing and genuinely need batch processing.
-Most won't need it.
+Most small businesses won't need it.

 Can I use Fotor for e-commerce product photos?

 Yes, and it's actually quite good for this.
-The background remover is accurate, batch editing (Pro+ feature) saves significant time when processing dozens of product shots, and the basic photo adjustment tools are solid enough for most product photography needs.
+The background remover is accurate, batch editing (Pro+ feature) saves significant time when you're processing dozens of product shots, and the basic photo adjustment tools are strong enough for most product photography needs.
 It's not a professional studio workflow by any stretch, but for small-scale e-commerce sellers it's very capable — and at ~$4.99/month, the value is hard to beat.